mo7ashraf/wuzzuf_jobs_analysis/README.md

 Print skills one by one and how many each repeated and order the output to find out the most important skills required?

-#Technoligies: 1- Spark 2- Smile 3- Spring
+#Technoligies: 1- Spark 2- Smile 3- Spring 4- TableSaw 5- Xchart

-Team: 1- Mahmoud Elhemaly 2- Mohamed Ashraf 3- Hady El Maddah
+Team: 1- Mohamed Ashraf 2- Mahmoud Elhemaly 3- Hady El Maddah

 Wuzzuf jobs in Egypt data set at Kaggle https://www.kaggle.com/omarhanyy/wuzzuf-jobs